A Wasserstein distance approach for concentration of empirical risk estimates: Risk measures and estimators

-Now, we discuss the estimation of UBSR $S_\alpha(X)$.
-Given $n$ i.i.d. samples $X_{1},\ldots,X_{n}$, UBSR is estimated as the solution of the following constrained optimization problem \cite{hu2018utility}:
+Next, we discuss the estimation of UBSR $S_\alpha(X)$.
+Given $n$ i.i.d. samples $X_{1},\ldots,X_{n}$, UBSR is estimated as the solution of the following constrained optimization problem \citep{hu2018utility}:

-The problem above can be seen as a sample average approximation to \eqref{eq:ubsr-equiv-form}.
-In other words, the problem in \eqref{eq:sr-est} is equivalent to finding the UBSR value of a r.v. distributed according to the EDF $F_n$ of $X$.
-Thus, as in the case of CVaR and spectral risk measures, the estimation scheme provided above is a special case of the general estimate given in \eqref{eq:rho-est}.
+The problem above can be seen as a sample-average approximation to \eqref{eq:ubsr-equiv-form}.
+In other words, the solution of \eqref{eq:sr-est} is the UBSR value of a r.v. distributed according to the EDF $F_n$ of $X$.
+Thus, as in the case of OCE risk and spectral risk measures, the estimation scheme provided above is a special case of the general estimate given in \eqref{eq:rho-est}.

-In \cite{hu2018utility}, the authors show that the problem \eqref{eq:sr-est} can be solved efficiently using a bisection method if the utility function $l$ is increasing and $SR_\alpha(X)$ lies within a known interval.
+In \cite{hu2018utility}, the authors show that the problem \eqref{eq:sr-est} can be solved efficiently using a bisection method if the utility function $l$ is increasing and an interval containing $S_\alpha(X)$ is known.
 The reader is referred to \cite{hu2018utility} for further details.